The belief that laughter heals the mind has been around for centuries. And why not?

 18 Examples of Humor as a Strength

-Along with helping to promote resilience and coping with stress and illness, humor also serves as an invaluable strength associated with various indices of psychological wellbeing, work-related benefits, learning, and creativity.
+Along with helping to promote resilience and cope with stress and illness, humor also serves as an invaluable strength associated with various indices of psychological wellbeing, work-related benefits, learning, and creativity.

 There is something to be said for not taking everything too seriously.
 Internalizing criticism erodes self-esteem, a process that may be inhibited by a good sense of humor.
 This idea is borne out by research such as that by Liu (2012), who conducted a study with undergraduate students in Hong Kong.
 The results indicated that adaptive humor was linked to higher levels of self-esteem and happiness.